 Confucianism was shaped during three phases:

 pre-Qin Confucianism is the first phase of Confucianism.
 The representatives of Confucianism in the first phase are Confucius, Mencius, and Xunzi.
 Their thoughts are dominant at the initial stage of Confucianism.
-This phase is not only the period when Confucianism took shape, but also a relatively typical period.
+This phase is not only the period when Confucianism took shape but also a relatively typical period.

-The second phrase is Confucianism impacted by foreign Indian Buddhism and native-born Taoism.
+The second phase is Confucianism impacted by foreign Indian Buddhism and native-born Taoism.
 The second phase is the period when Confucianism was carried forward.
 It is embodied in the absolute manifestation of the principal part and plays a positive role in transforming social traditions.
 It is embodied in the absolute manifestation of the principal part and plays a positive role in transforming social traditions.

 The third phase is the period when the country gained scientific development and was founded democratically on the premise of adhering to the traditional morals and spirit of Confucianism.
 It is a period when Confucianism hadn't taken shape.
-It is the integration and development of the previous two phases of Confucianism and makes the significance with which traditional Confucian thoughts endowed the era ampler and more energetic.
+It is the integration and development of the previous two phases of Confucianism that makes the significance with which traditional Confucian thoughts endowed the era ampler and more energetic.

 The Four Tenets of Confucianism